The ESSA Consolidated Plan

 - Supporting All Students describes how all students in our state will have access to a fair, equitable, and high-quality education.
 It addresses the academic and non-academic needs of subgroups of students, and how the state will collect and use data to ensure a well-rounded and supportive education for all students.

-Read the ESSA draft Consolidated Plan.
+Read the ESSA Consolidated Plan first draft.

 How can I learn more about ESSA?

-Who created the ESSA Consolidated Plan?
+Who crafted the ESSA Consolidated Plan?

 The OSPI ESSA Leadership Team is OSPI Deputy’s Leadership Team is Michaela Miller, Gayle Pauley, Gil Mendoza, Doug Gill, Michael Merrin, Deb Came, Maria Flores, Paula Moore, and Sue Anderson.